Title

 LTO Memorandum Circular No. 673-2006 establishes strict guidelines for the timely encoding and lifting of alarms for carnapped or recovered motor vehicles in the Law Enforcement and Traffic Adjudication System, mandating that requests be processed within 24 hours and supported by specific documentation to enhance efficiency and accountability.

-The purpose is to streamline and facilitate the processing of requests for encoding and lifting of LTO alarms of carnapped or recovered motor vehicles in the Law Enforcement and Traffic Adjudication System (LETAS).
+To streamline and facilitate the processing of requests for encoding (placing on alarm) and lifting of LTO alarm for carnapped/stolen and recovered motor vehicles in the Law Enforcement and Traffic Adjudication System (LETAS).

-1) PNP-TMG Letter or Indorsement; 2) Original OR/CR or certified true copy; 3) PNP-TMG complaint sheet (certified true copy); 4) PNP-TMG alarm sheet (certified true copy).
+1) PNP-TMG letter or indorsement; 2) Original OR/CR of the motor vehicle or certified true copy from the issuing District Office; 3) PNP-TMG complaint sheet (certified true copy); 4) PNP-TMG alarm sheet (certified true copy).

-Regional directors must endorse the requests to their respective Chiefs of Operations Division within 24 hours and send a copy to the LTO Assistant Secretary for encoding or lifting of alarm, along with the mandatory supporting documents.
+The request must be endorsed by the regional director concerned to the Chief of Operations Division; the regional director must indorse it to their respective Chiefs Operations Division within twenty-four (24) hours from receipt, with a copy furnished the LTO Assistant Secretary for encoding/lifting, along with the mandatory documents.

-Validation of documents at regional offices shall be undertaken by the respective Operations Divisions.
+No. Validation of documents submitted at the regional offices is undertaken by the Operations Divisions, while the Data Control Section validates documents before encoding.

-A Monthly Monitoring Report for stolen/carnapped vehicles placed on or lifted from alarm must be submitted to the Assistant Secretary on or before the 15th day of the following month.
+A Monthly Monitoring Report for vehicles placed on alarm or lifted must be submitted on or before the 15th day of the following month to the undersigned, using the attached form.

 Analyze Cases Smarter, Faster